waynemerry/aihack2023/README.md

 Melbourne AI Hackathon 2023

-12:30 18/11 Noting Conversation with Jamie and Lucas who accepted the private VAFA sourced injury data licensed to the charity Communities and made available by them to the Hackathon team
+12:30 18/11 Noting Conversation with Jamie and Lucas who accepted the private VAFA sourced injury data licensed to the charity Communities and made available by them to the Hackathon team.

 # InjuriesNet: Enhancing Recovery through Predictive Analytics Content
 <p align="center">